 - Re-encoding the message by the forwarding entity.

-Therefore, Return Path recommends passing and aligning for both SPF and DKIM on all email traffic.
+Therefore, Validity recommends passing and aligning for both SPF and DKIM on all email traffic.
 Beside these possible message alterations that could cause DKIM to fail, DKIM is the most likely authentication method to not be impacted by forwarding.

 Mailbox provider overrides